mavlink/MAVSDK-docs/en/contributing/build.md

 - [Build Tools for Visual Studio 2017](https://www.visualstudio.com/downloads/#58852): Download and install (only the "Visual C+ Build Tools" are needed from installer).
 - [cmake](https://cmake.org/download/): Download the installer and run it.
 Make sure to tick "add to PATH" during the installation.
-- [curl](https://curl.haxx.se/): Download the source, extract and build it, and make the directory of the header files available as described below.

-> **Note** The instructions below assume you downloaded [curl-7.56.1.zip](https://curl.haxx.se/download/curl-7.56.1.zip) and extracted to the root of your C drive.
-You can use a different *curl* if you want.

 To build the *Dronecode SDK* C++ Library on Windows:
 1. Clone the [Dronecode SDK repository](https://github.com/Dronecode/DronecodeSDK) (or your fork):